Paris Reclaims Its Cocktail Crown - Imbibe Magazine Subscribe + Save

 A short walk away, at Place Vendome, Bar Hemingway at the Ritz Paris is its own kind of time capsule.
 Its windowless Art Deco interior, renovated just last year, is embellished with hunting trophies and black-and-white photos, and it’s not hard to imagine the bar’s namesake—a Ritz regular back in his day—stumbling through the hotel’s gilded corridors after one too many.
 Barman Colin Field pours drinks developed during his almost 25 years behind the Ritz’s bar for the hotel’s fabulously wealthy guests, fashion icons and film actors who are attracted to the place as much for its famous patron as its drinks.

-Another Paris institution, Bar Le Forvm, moved to its current location in 2016 and, while Harry’s and Bar Hemingway dwell in their own historical universe, Le Forvm has managed to feel part of the thriving cocktail scene, training many bartenders who’ve gone on to open their own spots.
-At Forvm, the atmosphere is decidedly old-school—a pair of vintage jukeboxes were imported from the previous location—and the drinks list is filled with twists on the classics: the house Spritz, called the Spritzvm, mixes Lillet Blanc, Bonal Quina, elderflower cordial, soda and cucumber, while the bar’s signature Martini twist, created by founding barman Antoine Biolatto in 1929, combines Grand Marnier Cordon Rouge with gin and vermouth.
+Another Paris institution, Bar Le Forvm had managed to feel part of the thriving cocktail scene, training many bartenders who’d gone on to open their own spots.
+At Forvm, the atmosphere was decidedly old-school—a pair of vintage jukeboxes were imported from the previous location—and the drinks list was filled with twists on the classics: the house Spritz, called the Spritzvm, mixes Lillet Blanc, Bonal Quina, elderflower cordial, soda and cucumber, while the bar’s signature Martini twist, created by founding barman Antoine Biolatto in 1929, combines Grand Marnier Cordon Rouge with gin and vermouth.

 Left: Little Red Door owner Dotan Shalev | Right: the Modernisme cocktail at Little Red Door